 Joint Planning

-The Service Delivery Plan (SDP) will be revised and approved in the spring of 2017 with input from committees of stakeholders that include MMEP staff, educators, community agencies, current migratory parents and youth; as well as State and Federal education programs.
+The most current Service Delivery Plan (SDP) was developed and approved in February 2022 with input from committees of stakeholders that include MMEP staff, educators, community agencies, current migratory parents and youth; as well as State and Federal education programs.
+The plan will be implemented in performance periods 2022-23 through 2024-25.

-Included in this joint planning of the SDP are the following programs, which can provide important perspectives, particularly about the unique needs of students in preschool and who have dropped out (out-of-school youth), to inform planning, implementation and evaluation of MMEP:
+Included in this joint planning of the SDP are the following programs, which can provide important perspectives, particularly about the unique needs of students in preschool and who have dropped out (out-of-school youth), to inform planning, implementation, and evaluation of MMEP:

+New England High School Equivalency Program (HEP)

 Massachusetts Department of Early Education and Care: Head Start

-EDCO Collaborative
+Collaborative for Educational Services

-ESE Programs:
+DESE Programs:

 Title III